Bira/octopus-carnival/_drafts/lphr-scene-13.md

 We have two levels here with distinct traits.

-Level 1 on the surface is Hocus' Fantasmagorium, which was abandoned 70 years ago during the Chelish Civil War.
-The place had been stealthily maintained by the Archivists, so despite the ruined state of its exhibits the building is not actually a ruin.
+Level 1 on the surface is Hocum's Fantasmagorium, which was abandoned 70 years ago during the Chelish Civil War.
+The place had been stealthily maintained by the Archivists, so despite the ruined state of its exhibits the building is structurary sound.

-It's secured by a few reanimated skeletal exhibits, by zombies created from the corpses of victims of the Night of Ashes (including Rexus' parents), four redactor monks, and one asshole priest.
+This level is currently secured by a few reanimated skeletal exhibits, by zombies created from the corpses of victims of the Night of Ashes (including Rexus' parents), four redactor monks, and one asshole priest.
 There was another but he died of greed.

 Exterior walls and doors are heavy wood (DR 3, HP 33).
 Interior walls and the boards covering the windows are average wood (DR 3, HP 29).
 Door locks and